Search

 However, for those employers who do not already have such a policy in place, the implementation of this bill may also be causing concerns around the administrative burden of further statutory leave and the potential for misuse where no evidence needs to be provided by the employee.

-If you are an employer, and are concerned about the implementation of this policy in your workplace, please do get in touch with one of our employment team who will be happy to advise and help you put in place a carer’s leave policy for your company that works for your requirements.
+If you are an employer, and are concerned about the implementation of this policy in your workplace, please do get in touch with one of our employment lawyers who will be happy to advise and help you put in place a carer’s leave policy for your company that works for your requirements.

 About this article